cflint/CFLint/README.md

 Configuration of which plugins are run and which rules are included starts with the global configuration and flows through the command line parameters, folder level rules, and down to the annotations within the source.

 * global configuration
-* custom configuration file  (--configfile)
+* custom configuration file  (`-configfile`)
-* rule groups (--rulegroups,  default behaviour is --rulegroups !Experimental)
+* rule groups (`-rulegroups`,  default behaviour is --rulegroups !Experimental)
-* includes/excludes from the command line (--includeRule and --excludeRule)
+* includes/excludes from the command line (`-includeRule` and `-excludeRule`)
 * .cflintrc - folder level configuration, mostly for including/excluding specific messages
 * annotations - explicitly exclude messages in the source code at the tag or line level.

 The configuration rule that is closest to the rule is the one that takes effect.
 * If an annotation excludes a message, it will not fire regardless of any configuration above it.
-* If you exclude a rule at the command line level, but a .cflintrc adds it back in, it will fire for source files in that part of the source tree.
+* If you exclude a rule at the command line level, but a `.cflintrc` adds it back in, it will fire for source files in that part of the source tree.
-* If you are passing in multiple parameters at the command line level, in Windows Powershell the parameters must be included in "double quotes", e.g. --includeRule "MISSING_VAR,CFQUERYPARAM_REQ"
+* If you are passing in multiple parameters at the command line level, in Windows Powershell the parameters must be included in "double quotes", e.g. `-includeRule "MISSING_VAR,CFQUERYPARAM_REQ"`

 ## Creating reports